Electrical Engineering (EE)

 EE 3355.
 Solid State Devices.

-Semiconductor materials, principles of carrier motion, operating principles and circuit models for diodes, bipolar transistors and field-effect transistors.
-Introduction to integrated circuits.
-Prerequisite: EE 3400 and PHYS 2425 both with grades of "C" or better.
+This course covers semiconductor materials, principles of carrier motion, operating principles and circuit models for diodes, bipolar transistors and field-effect transistors, and an introduction to integrated circuits.
+Prerequisite: [EE 3300 or EE3400] and PHYS 2326 both with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.